How to Choose An Eye Care Specialist

 How long has the doctor or clinic been in practice?

 Look at the individual doctor's years of experience, when the entire practice was founded, and its size.
 For example, Eye Care Specialists was founded in 1985 by cataract surgery pioneers Drs.
 Norman Cohen and Robert Sucher who brought the practice to national recognition before their retirement in 2012.
-Over the years, our medical team has grown to include Drs.
-Mark Freedman, Brett Rhode, Daniel Ferguson, Daniel Paskowitz, Michael Raciti and David Scheidt.
-Together, they provide care for nearly every eye condition to more than 185,000 people at three locations.
+Over the years, our medical team grew to include Drs.
+Mark Freedman (recently retired), Brett Rhode, Daniel Ferguson, Daniel Paskowitz, Michael Raciti and David Scheidt.
+Together, they provide care for nearly every eye condition to more than 200,000 people at three locations.